 Sign Up For Google Alerts

 Around this time of year there are many deals on all sorts of items including the toys and home-ware items that are very popular purchases in the run up to Christmas.
 Black Friday is the main discount day, and this was brought to the UK just a few years ago.
 To make sure you don’t miss a deal either on this day or any day, set up Google Alerts for your most desired items.
-Say you set up an alert for a Laugh & Learn Dance & Play Puppy, your alert would then email you if there was a reduction in price on this on any site.
+Say you, your alert would then email you if there was a reduction in price on this on any site.
 Just make sure you set up the alert correctly.

 Vouchers and Cashback Rewards